-4.3.24 South Lakeland LPA has a high quality and varied predominantly rural landscape ranging from the foothills of the upland fringes through to rolling farmland and

-- drumlins to coastal plains and marshes.
-Part of the area is designated as an Area of Outstanding Natural Beauty (Arnside and Silverdale AONB) and the area borders both the Lake District and Yorkshire Dales National Parks. - 4.3.25 Natural England has defined 159 National Character Areas (NCAs) across England, which are areas that share similar landscape characteristics.
+- 4.3.25 South Lakeland LPA has a high quality and varied predominantly rural landscape ranging from the foothills of the upland fringes through to rolling farmland and drumlins to coastal plains and marshes.
+Part of the area is designated as an Area of Outstanding Natural Beauty (Arnside and Silverdale AONB) and the area borders both the Lake District and Yorkshire Dales National Parks.
+The Local Plan has an important role in ensuring that new development is sensitively integrated into landscapes and does not undermine the qualities of local landscape character. - 4.3.26 Natural England has defined 159 National Character Areas (NCAs) across England, which are areas that share similar landscape characteristics.
 Natural England has produced profile documents for each NCA that describe the natural and cultural features that have shaped landscapes, how they have changed over time, and what is driving change, and provide a broad analysis of each area's characteristics and ecosystem services.
 Three NCAs fall within the South Lakeland planning area and are shown on the map below.
 They include: